--1.
-Wind farm certification is a procedure whereby ClassNK issues a document to certify that one or more wind turbines (RNA) and their support structures (towers and foundations) meet the requirements for a particular site.

--2.
-In principle, the wind farm certification is for wind power plants in Japan that have an output of 500 kilowatts or more, where one or more wind turbines (RNA) and their support structures (towers and foundations) are installed and are subject to the

-Electricity Business Act.
-Cases where the project is not in Japan shall be handled separately as judged appropriate by ClassNK. -3.
-The purpose of wind farm certification is to assess whether type-certified wind turbines (RNA) and towers, and the design of foundations are in conformity with the external conditions and the requirements under the Electricity Business Act.
+- -1.
+Wind farm certification is a procedure whereby ClassNK issues a document to certify that one or more wind turbines (RNA) and their support structures (towers and foundations) meet the requirements for a particular site. - -2.
+In principle, the wind farm certification is for wind power plants in Japan that have an output of 500 kilowatts or more, where one or more wind turbines (RNA) and their support structures (towers and foundations) are installed and are subject to the Electricity Business Act.
+Cases where the project is not in Japan shall be handled separately as judged appropriate by ClassNK. - -3.
+The purpose of wind farm certification is to assess whether the design of type-certified wind turbines (RNA) and support structure (towers and foundations) are in conformity with the external conditions and the requirements under the Electricity Business Act, specifically, to confirm compliance with Articles 4, 5 and 7 of the Technical Standards for Wind Power Generation Facilities^[J-03]. - -4.
+The prerequisites for the issuance of wind farm certification are the conditions that the wind turbine (RNA) and tower must have obtained type certification, and that the manufacturing of the wind turbine (RNA) and tower and their main parts and components must have been carried out at a place specified in the type certification.
+The handling of deviations from these conditions is specified in Chapter 5 for the wind turbines (RNA) and in Chapter 6 for the towers. - -5.
+Procedures related to wind farm certification which are not described in these guidelines shall follow the Wind Farm Certification Procedures [R-01].

--4.
-In principle, wind farm certification is not permitted for power plants that use wind turbines (RNA) or towers that have not obtained type certification.
-However, in the case of a wind turbine which has acquired a design evaluation conformity statement and is carrying out type testing for the acquisition of type certification, the wind farm certification may be issued on the condition that the acquisition of the type certification is set as an outstanding issue and a time limit for the solution of that outstanding issue is established.

--5.
-Procedures related to wind farm certification which are not described in these guidelines shall follow the Wind Farm Certification Procedures ^[R-01].